et-dagen/et-dagen/README.md

 When the pull request is approved, merge it into the `main` branch and close the issue.

 ### Branches
 *NB!
-All branches created working on issues should be branched off of `main`*
+All branches created working on issues should be branched off of `main`.*

 The project uses the following branch naming conventions: